NationalSecurityAgency/ghidra/DevGuide.md

 ## Setup Build Dependency Repository

-Ghidra's build uses artifacts named as available in Maven Central and Bintray JCenter, when possible.
+Ghidra's build uses artifacts named as available in Maven Central, when possible.
 Unfortunately, in some cases, the artifact or the particular version we desire is not available.
-So, in addition to mavenCentral and jcenter, you must configure a flat directory-style repository for manually-downloaded dependencies.
+So, in addition to mavenCentral, you must configure a flat directory-style repository for manually-downloaded dependencies.

 The flat directory-style repository can be created and populated automatically by a provided script,